|The Carrie Nations - a fictional band from Beyond the Valley of the Dolls|

 The All Girl Topless Band formed in 1967 and accompanied comedian Godfrey Cambridge at the Aladdin Hotel.
 They were said to be talented musicians but with the members' names not appearing anywhere I can find, the fact that they played top-free was presumably the primary draw.

 Ariel was formed in 1967 by Anne Bowen, Pamela Brandt, Helen Hooke, Gretchen Pfeifer and Beverly Rodgers in Northampton, Massachusetts.
-They disbanded in 1970 and Brandt, Bowen and Hooke went on to form The Deadly Nightshade.
+They disbanded in 1970 and Brandt, Bowen and Hooke went on to re-form in 1974 as The Deadly Nightshade.

 The Hearby included Jill DeMarco and Kathy Penland.
 DeMarco later joined The Oxfords.
 In 1967 they released DeMarco's "The Harm I Do (By Being Me)" b/w Penland's "Make You Dream" on Union Jac.